ericcornelissen/NervousFish/ISSUE_TEMPLATE.md

+[//]: # "Check if the title is descriptive!"
-- Parent issues: ...
+- Parent issues: -
-- Relevant issues: ...
+- Relevant issues: -
+- Estimated effort: PLACEHOLDER

 * * *